-China Institute @ Your School
+China Institute in America @ Your School

-China Institute’s We All Live in the Forbidden City program offers a series of standards-based, interactive programs that introduce K-12 students to Chinese history and culture.
+China Institute in America's We All Live in the Forbidden City program offers a series of standards-based, interactive programs that introduce K-12 students to Chinese history and culture.
 Children will dive deep into the program’s subject matter—developed in conjunction with the award-winning “We All Live in the Forbidden City” series of children’s books—through animated videos, interactive storytelling, group discussion and creative activities.
 All workshops are led by the Institute’s experienced educators and lessons are adjusted according to grade level.
 Using China’s Forbidden City as a lens, the program addresses universal values such as respecting and being inspired by the natural world; understanding the balance between freedom and responsibility; and the importance of leadership and teamwork.
 Each workshop session is one hour long.

 This school year 2023-2024, we are offering up to 25 workshops for all Title I schools.
 All other public and private schools qualify for subsidized rates.
 Please note that all schools are allowed a limited number of workshops, with up to 30 participants per group, so please inquire if you qualify for free or adjusted rates.